-Whipped cream and raspberries were meant to be together.
-This delicious homemade dessert will be ready in 5 minutes and comes packed with all the health benefits of full-fat raw milk.
+Whipped cream and raspberries were meant to be together!
+This delicious homemade dessert is so refreshing, will be ready in 5 minutes and comes packed with all the health benefits of raw milk.

 Follow my tips below to make the best whipped cream ever:

-- always use raw cream from grass-fed cows.
+- always use raw cream (sour cream) that comes from grass-fed cows.

-- always use full-fat raw cream (at least 30% fat) since that brings up the flavor.
+- always use full-fat raw cream (at least 30% fat, ideally 40%) since the fat content of the cream brings up the flavor.

-- your cream should have a light yellow color, which simply means the cows ate grass and your cream is healthy.
+- your cream should have a pale yellow color, which comes to show you that the cows where the milk came from ate real grass (and thus the cream you’re eating is healthy).

-- you know you have raw cream when it starts to go bad in just a few days.
+- you know that you have unpasteurized cream (raw cream) when it tends to go bad in a few days.

-- your cream should be just cream, no other ingredients should be on the label.
+- the cream used should be just cream, no other ingredients should be indicated on the label (nothing!).

-- prior to using the cream, store it in the fridge until it gets cold.
+- prior to beating the whipped cream, store the sour cream in the fridge until it gets cold.

-- use a cold dish and a cold whisker – store them in the fridge or the freezer until cold.
+- use a cold dish and a cold whisk – store them in the fridge as well (or the freezer for 30-60 seconds) until cold.

-- use a dish that is dry as water can ruin your cream.
+- use a dish that is dry because water can ruin your whipped cream.

-- use immediately or store in the fridge overnight.
+- consume the whipped cream immediately or store in the fridge overnight, but not longer.

-Bonus Tip: Avoid using cream that was highly pasteurized, homogenized or UHT treated.
-The industrial processes work by removing most of the nutrients from milk, rendering it useless in terms enzymes, probiotics, vitamins or minerals, and you’ll end-up with a lower quality whipped cream that doesn’t taste like the real stuff.
+Bonus Tip 1: Avoid using cream that was highly pasteurized, homogenized or UHT treated.
+These industrial processes work by removing most of the nutrients from milk, rendering it useless in terms of enzymes, probiotics, vitamins or minerals.
+Industrially processed sour cream is a low quality cream that doesn’t taste like the real stuff and so the whipped cream won’t taste good at all.

-If you decide to make this dessert, let me know how it turned out.
-Share a photo on Instagram, tag it #refreshmyhealth so I can have a look.
-Enjoy!
+If you decide to make this whipped cream dessert, let me know how it turned out.
+Share a photo on Social Media and tag it @refreshmyhealth so I can see what you came up with.
+I’d also appreciate if you could leave me a review.

 Homemade Raspberries Whipped Cream Dessert

-- 250 g raw cream (full-fat, grass fed, preferably unpasteurized)
+- 250 g raw sour cream (full-fat, grass fed, preferably unpasteurized)

 - 2-3 tsp coconut sugar